 For me, I think I'll start with the very thing that raised this desire.
 I’ll turn off the lights, gather around flickering candlelight and grab a copy of The Legend of Sleepy Hollow to read of the drowsy village on the Hudson River and Ichabod Crane’s chilling encounter with the Galloping Hessian of the Hollow.

 Create magic in your home this Halloween by reading one of our many frightening stories such as Dracula, Frankenstein, or Roald Dahl’s Book of Ghost Stories.
 Play a haunted game with our bone dominos set, or hang a bat garland on your porch and let them flutter in the October breeze.
+Add the skull tidy to your countertop for a spooky way to hold your belongings, or use the party masks for a vintage feel for your celebrations.
 Not only is October the month of Halloween… it’s also Family History Month.
 Shop our Halloween tradition that delights and educates your real family "ghosts"-- your ancestors.

 Stay tuned for a mini travelogue for some of our favorite places to stop, stay, and eat in upstate New York.
 If you have never been, plan a trip to immerse yourself in the Hudson River Valley.